adlarge/fixtures-documentation-bundle/README.md

 * listenedCommand has a default value 'php bin/console doctrine:fixtures:load'
 * reloadCommand is an optional array of commands you want to run from the view.
 If present a button to run these command will be visible in this view
 * enableAutoDocumentation is a boolean default to false.
 Set it to true if you want that all entities in fixtures are auto documented in postPersist
-* entities is an optional array of configurations for your entities you want to auto-document
+* configEntities is an optional array of configurations for your entities you want to auto-document

 Then you can install assets :